Let's Do Structure and Interpretation of Computer Programs (SICP)

 (factorial 0)

 The difference in the book between the delayed chain of operations and the iterated version is called re-entry.
-The delayed chain has to re-enter the same function before returning a value so must keep all that accounting of state somewhere which we will eventually learn is the stack.
+The delayed chain has to re-enter the same function before returning a value so must keep all that accounting of state somewhere which we will eventually learn is a stack frame.

 Ex 1.9 addition is defined as a function that uses a as a counter and increments b everytime there is still an a left until a = 0.
 The first function (inc (function call)) is going to return a chain of increments until a = 0 then all delayed increment operations will be done.